michaellihs/jenkins-swarm/README.md

 * Jenkins binary: `/usr/share/jenkins`

-How can I see logs
+How can I see logs from containers

     docker logs <containerId>

+How can I see logs from services in stacks

+    docker stack services -q jenkins      # where 'jenkins' is the stack name docker service logs -f <SERVICE ID>

 TODOs